NickTimosh/sql_active_and_churn_students/README.md

 * Finally, I wrote detailed documentation that allows to effectively interact and maintain the dashboard

+## Functions and techniques

+The following list represents utilized fuctions and techniques within the project:

+*

 ## Next steps

 While the analysis yielded insights into the dynamic of student churn, it did not reveal specific patterns or underlying reasons for churn.
 To gain a deeper understanding of Students Churn, further analysis needed to examine impact of factors such as course content, teacher effectiveness, student demographics and other.
 This more in-depth analysis will help to identify potential causes of student churn and suggest ways to reduce it in the future.